 Chapter 3: Data type and data processing activities performed by court staff

+3.1.
+Who is data controller and who is data processor?

+For the proper assessment of obligations set for the lawful processing of personal data under the GDPR is essential the identification of the role, in which the given subject stands to the processing.
+Court staff, as part of the judiciary, needs to perform its tasks in compliance with these requirements, in order to guarantee the protection of the rights of individuals with regard to processing of their personal data and the overall lawfulness of the processing activities.

 The particular scope to which the members of court staff become involved in operations representing processing of personal data is to a large degree dependent on the location, specialisation, national jurisdiction and instance of the court concerned.
 There are, however, numerous components of the typical operations of the court staff that are in the essence similar to most judiciary systems considered and can thereby be assessed as relevant for the purpose of this report.

-An aspect that needs to further be taken into consideration is that court staff in most cases processes personal data as part of their employment obligations towards the court, there is therefore limited space for consideration of the data controller or processor question, as the court staff is mostly acting under the authority of the court, irrelevant if the court acts as data controller or processor.
-Given the specific role of judiciary it can further be assumed that most tasks that constitute personal data processing should be initiated and govern through the court as data controller and not a third entity.
-An exception may be aspects of judiciary administered by other governmental body (e.g. Ministry of Justice) or processing based on request within the judiciary (direction or request between instances/courts or cross-border request for cooperation).
+An aspect that needs to further be taken into consideration is that court staff in most cases processes personal data as part of their employment obligations towards the court, there is therefore limited space for consideration of the data controller or processor question, as the court staff is mostly acting under the authority of the court.
+Nevertheless, members of the court staff should be aware of the distinctions between the role of the data controller and the data processor and different obligations and responsibilities related to these roles in personal data processing.

+Based on the role of judiciary as independent branch primarily tasked with adjudication of legal disputes, usual structure of court hierarchy and organisation, as well as overview of personal data processing activities by the court staff provided further in this review, it can be assumed that most tasks that constitute personal data processing are being initiated and govern through the court as data controller and not through a third entity.
+This assumption may be disputed in specific context of some Member States or in specific organisational settings of a court branch or instance in some Member States.
+As example of such exception may be mentioned the aspects of judiciary administered by other governmental body (e.g. Ministry of Justice) or processing based on request within the judiciary (direction or request between instances/courts or cross-border request for cooperation).
 However, even these instances are mostly to be perceived as situations with multiple joint controllers or instances of the court acting as recipient of personal data and controller with regard to its further processing.